L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: Discussion

-In this paper, we focused exclusively on analyzing network data.
-We analyzed nodal covariates in data examples, but the covariates do not participate in the network generation model.
-The consideration is mainly three-fold.
-First, we pursue a good understanding of a simple model, and then gradually push forward towards more complex ones. { Research on the $\beta$-model without covariates still faces several open problems that would require considerable future effort to resolve. } Second, the joint modeling approach \citep{yan2019statistical,stein2020sparse,stein2021sparse} may encounter substantive challenge in large and sparse networks, where the response is highly extreme imbalanced, with most 0's and few 1's.
-Some treatments may be necessary to properly address this issue, see analogous discussions in classification \citep{sun2009classification}.
-The third consideration is computation.
-As pointed out by \citet{stein2021sparse}, the monotonicity lemma would not hold for a joint model involving covariates.
-Consequently, the joint model could not yet effectively scale up beyond $n\asymp 10^3$ nodes.
-The data examples we studied in this paper have up to $10^7$ nodes and are typically very sparse.
+In this paper, we focus exclusively on analyzing network data without nodal covariates.
+We restrict our scope for three reasons.
+First, we believe that a thorough understanding of a simpler model paves the way for future investigation of more complex ones.
+Research on the $\beta$-model without covariates still faces several open problems that would require considerable future effort to resolve.
+Second, the joint modeling approach \citep{yan2019statistical,stein2020sparse,stein2021sparse} may encounter substantive difficulty in large and sparse networks, where the response is highly imbalanced, with mostly zeros and few ones.
+Some treatments may be necessary to properly address this issue; see analogous discussions in classification \citep{sun2009classification}.
+Third, there is the issue of computation.
+As pointed out by \citet{stein2021sparse}, the monotonicity lemma would not hold for a joint model involving nodal covariates.
+Existing methods seem insufficient for addressing the serious challenge of scalability.
+Handling large, sparse networks will require novel computational approaches.

-Another interesting question is whether our work can be extended to bipartite and directed networks.
-We believe that the extension to bipartite networks would be quite natural, as Lemma \ref{lemma::degree-monotonicity} easily extends to the bipartite case, after slight adaptions.
-Extension to direct networks, however, is nontrivial and would require novel treatment, because there, the lack of symmetry $A_{i,j}\not\equiv A_{j,i}$ breaks Lemma \ref{lemma::degree-monotonicity}.
-Due to page and scope limits, we will not discuss this in greater detail.
+Another avenue for future work is to extend our method to bipartite and directed networks.
+Extension to bipartite networks should be relatively easy, as Lemma \ref{lemma::degree-monotonicity} also applies to the bipartite setting, with minor modifications.
+Extension to directed networks, however, is more difficult, because there, the lack of symmetry $A_{i,j}\not\equiv A_{j,i}$ breaks Lemma \ref{lemma::degree-monotonicity}.

-Finally, our paper exclusively focuses on analyzing $\beta$-models with \emph{independent} edge generation.
-There exist a line of fine works that address dependent edges \citep{frank1986markov,hunter2012computational,schweinberger2020concentration}. { With the introduction of edge dependency, not only estimation and inference, but even data generation from a given model would become much more difficult and costly.
-We feel that this is an interesting but also challenging future direction. }
+Finally, we focus exclusively on $\beta$-models with \emph{independent} edge generation.
+A body of work addresses dependent edges \citep{frank1986markov,hunter2012computational,schweinberger2020concentration}.
+Introducing edge dependencies complicates estimation, inference, and even data generation from the model.
+Much effort is required to ensure method validity and scalability.